esphome/esphome-docs/cookbook/lvgl.rst

 Thermometer
 -----------

-A thermometer with a gauge acomplished with :ref:`lvgl-wgt-mtr` widget and numeric display using :ref:`lvgl-wgt-lbl`:
+A thermometer with a gauge acomplished with :ref:`lvgl-wgt-mtr` widget and a numeric display with :ref:`lvgl-wgt-lbl`:

 .. figure:: images/lvgl_cook_thermometer.png
     :align: center

 Whenever a new value comes from the sensor, we update the needle indicator, and the text label respectively.
+Since LVGL only handles integer values on the :ref:`lvgl-wgt-mtr` scale, but we want a float precision scale we use the same approach as in the examples above to multiply the needle values by ``10``.
+We use two scales on top of each other: one to set the needle in the multiplied interval, and one to show the labels in the original interval.

 .. code-block:: yaml